If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 Brașov

-ALT: Orașul Stalin
+alt: Orașul Stalin

-293 Brașov Brașov is situated at an altitude of 600 m in the Transylvania region of central Romania.
+293 Brașov Brașov is situated at an elevation of 600 m in the Transylvania region of central Romania.
 The city is the administrative centre of the Brașov county.
 At a population of about 284,500 (2002) it is Romania's 7th-largest city, after București, Cluj-Napoca, Timișoara, Iași, Craiova and Galați.

-The old town hall (Casa Primãriei) [left] was built in 1420 when the town was enlarged and the original fortifications were torn down.
+The old town hall (Casa Primăriei) [left] was built in 1420 when the town was enlarged and the original fortifications were torn down.
 The tower of the building is 60 m in height.
 Later additions were made in Baroque style.
 Today the building is used as the historical and art museum of Brașov.

 [scale]